Dentin: Development

-Prior to enamel formation, dentine formation begins through a process known as dentinogenesis, and this process continues throughout a person's life even after the tooth has fully developed.
-Events such as tooth decay and tooth wear can also initiate dentine formation.
+Prior to enamel formation, dentin formation begins through a process known as dentinogenesis, and this process continues throughout a person's life even after the tooth has fully developed.
+Events such as tooth decay and tooth wear can also initiate dentin formation.

 Dentinogenesis is initiated by the odontoblasts of the pulp.
-Odontoblasts are specialised cells that lay down an organic matrix known as pre-dentine.
-This pre-dentine is subsequently mineralised into dentine.
-Mineralisation of pre-dentine begins at the dentino-enamel junction during tooth development and progresses towards the pulp of the tooth.
-After growth of pre-dentine and maturation into dentine, the cell bodies of the odontoblasts remain in the pulp, along its outer wall, and project into tiny tubules in the dentine.
+Odontoblasts are specialised cells that lay down an organic matrix known as pre-dentin.
+This predentin is subsequently mineralized into dentin.
+Mineralization of predentin begins at the dentinoenamel junction during tooth development and progresses towards the pulp of the tooth.
+After growth of predentin and maturation into dentin, the cell bodies of the odontoblasts remain in the pulp, along its outer wall, and project into tiny tubules in the dentin.

-Pre-dentine is composed of 90% type I collagen and 10% non-collagenous proteins (including phosphoproteins, proteoglycans, growth factors, phosphatases such as alkaline phosphatase, and matrix metalloproteinases (MMPs)), and this composition is significantly altered when it is mineralised into dentine.
-See the Structure section for information about the composition of dentine.
+Predentin is composed of 90% type I collagen and 10% non-collagenous proteins (including phosphoproteins, proteoglycans, growth factors, phosphatases such as alkaline phosphatase, and matrix metalloproteinases (MMPs)), and this composition is significantly altered when it is mineralized into dentin.
+See the Structure section for information about the composition of dentin.